mohammadreza-ebrahimi/mohammadreza-ebrahimi.github.io/index.md

 ***
 ### PUBLICATIONS
-<font color='blue'>After publishing in journals, I would complete this part, now it is private</font>.
+<font color='darkblue'>After publishing in journals, I would complete this part, now it is private</font>.

 ***
 ### RESEARCH EXPERIENCES